salome98s/Fase-Mask-Detection-And-Classification/README.md

 **Introduction**

 The main objectieve of this repo is to classify the faces with mask and without mask.
-Face mask dataset from kaggle was used with customized CNN for the classification of images.
+Face mask dataset from kaggle was used with customized SNN for the classification of images With Pytorch.

 **Dataset**